guymcswain/pigpio-client/readme.md

 	myPin.notify((buf)=> {
 		//buf is Buffer object containing 16-bit sequence, 16-bit flags, 32-bit tick, 32-bit level
 	});
+	// you should monitor for errors
+	myPi.on('error', (err)=> {
+		console.log(`pigpio error = ${err}`);
+	});

+Arguments to callback are: (err, res, ...ext).
-Callback arguments are optional.
-Network request and responses are serialized by default.
-To enablepipeling of requests, set the pipelining configuration option to true.
-Leave pipelining disabled as it is experimental.
+Callbacks arguments are optional in most cases.
+Network request and responses are serialized allowing pigpio commands to be sent back-to-back without waiting for a response.
+Network socket requests can be pipelined but this feature is experimental.
+Pipelining default is disabled.

-API - Update 12-2-15:  Callback arguments returned are now: (err, res, ...ext).

 ###Constructor
 **pigpioClient({host: '192.168.1.12', port: 8765, pipelining: true})**: